Wildlife and Birding Peru Tours

 This reserve shares a border with Tambopata and so provides the same habitats of lowland rainforest, river terraces and low mountains with harpy eagles, South American tapirs, marsh deer, maned wolves, giant otters and bush dogs.

-For more information, contact one of our Peruvian Wildlife Specialists to book directly your next wildlife adventure in Peru.
+For more information, contact one of our Peruvian Wildlife Specialists to book directly your next wildlife adventure in search of the natural wonders of Peru.

 Sponsored by PromPeru